Hasbara

-The public diplomacy of Israel, or hasbara (הַסְבָּרָה), includes mass communication and individual interaction with foreign nationals through social and traditional media, as well as cultural diplomacy.
+Hasbara (הַסְבָּרָה) is the public diplomacy of Israel.
+It includes mass communication, individual interaction with foreign nationals through social and traditional media, and cultural diplomacy.
 Organizations involved include the IDF Spokesperson's Unit, Prime Minister's Office, Ministry of Foreign Affairs, and pro-Israel civil society organizations.
-Historically, these efforts have evolved from being called "propaganda" by early Zionists (when the term was considered neutral), with Theodor Herzl advocating such activities in 1899, to the more contemporary Hebrew term hasbara introduced by Nahum Sokolow, which roughly means "explaining".
-This communicative strategy seeks to justify actions and is considered reactive and event-driven.
+Zionist organizations historically called such efforts propaganda.
+In the early 20th century, Nahum Sokolow introduced the term "hasbara", which literally means "explaining", into the Zionist vocabulary, while "propaganda" continued to be used alongside it.
+By the eve of World War II, official Zionist institutions began adopting "hasbara" in place of "propaganda" as the formal designation for these activities.
+Hasbara seeks to justify Israeli state actions and has been called reactive and event-driven.